 \subsection{Pocket extraction from the SAIR dataset}

 This section describes the computational pipeline we used to extract protein binding pockets from the SAIR structural dataset.
-We aim to identify consistent binding-pockets for protein sequences given multiple ligand-receptor structures in the SAIR dataset.
+We aim to identify consistent binding pockets for protein sequences given multiple ligand-receptor structures in the SAIR dataset.
 The pipeline (1) restricts structures to high-quality ligand poses, (2) extracts the local set of residues in contact with the ligand in each structure, (3) aggregates pockets across multiple structures for the same sequence using IoU-based clustering, and (4) selects a representative conformation for each aggregated pocket by minimizing pairwise RMSD across concerned residues.

-\paragraph{Filtering and quality control} Before pocket extraction we apply two filters to reduce noise and focus on informative examples: \begin{enumerate} \item Per-sequence potency filter: for each protein sequence, keep only structures whose measured ligand potency (\texttt{pIC50}) is in the top 50\% for that sequence. \item Per-sequence confidence filter: among the retained structures, keep only those with a confidence score in the top 50\% of the retained set. \end{enumerate} This double-filter yields, for each sequence, a subset of CIF files whose ligands are both potent and associated with high-confidence measurements; these files form the input for pocket detection.
+\paragraph{Filtering and quality control} Before pocket extraction, we apply two filters to reduce noise and focus on informative examples: \begin{enumerate} \item Per-sequence potency filter: for each protein sequence, keep only structures whose measured ligand potency (\texttt{pIC50}) is in the top 50\% for that sequence. \item Per-sequence confidence filter: among the retained structures, keep only those with a confidence score in the top 50\% of the retained set. \end{enumerate} This double-filter yields, for each sequence, a subset of CIF files whose ligands are both potent and associated with high-confidence measurements; these files form the input for pocket detection.

-\paragraph{Pocket identification per CIF} For each selected CIF file the pipeline locates the ligand and defines a local pocket as the set of residues closest to ligand atoms.
-Concretely: \begin{enumerate} \item Parse the CIF using Biopython's\cite{} \texttt{MMCIFParser} and select the first model. \item For each ligand atom, compute distances to all protein atom coordinates (atoms whose residue id flag equals the blank flag for ``standard residues'').
+\paragraph{Pocket identification per CIF} For each selected CIF file, the pipeline locates the ligand and defines a local pocket as the set of residues closest to ligand atoms.
+Concretely: for each ligand atom, compute distances to all protein atom coordinates (atoms whose residue ID flag equals the blank flag for ``standard residues'').
 Select the \emph{top-k} closest residues for each ligand atom ($k=3$).
-The union of these residues across all ligand atoms forms the pocket residue set for that CIF. \end{enumerate}
+The union of these residues across all ligand atoms forms the pocket residue set for that CIF.